kallaway/100-days-of-code/r1-log.md

 Feelings: I was feeling so happy and energetic today.
 I want to achieve my goals this year.
 I felt so motivated.
 I hope this feeling won't change.
 But I'm feeling still not so knowledgeable about what I have been studying yet there are so many syntax rules and I don't know how to use them in a problem.
 I started to Intro to JavaScript and I want to continue there.
 Their system is good.

 Links:https://classroom.udacity.com/courses/ud803/lessons/e98aae00-9563-4fca-b91c-a4e79ca79c27/concepts/0f5b4af1-c639-4cf1-85e7-933f31ad823a

+Day 30 : January 2, 2019

+Today's Progress: I continued with JavaScript to create an analog clock.
+I followed the course.
+I did some FreeCodeCamp and finished two courses.
+One is about How Web Works other one is about Fuzzy Logic.
+Also, I studied JS on udacity a little.

+Feelings: I am feeling motivated, I need to learn more things, I will continue to learn.